dgor82/dgor82.github.io/dev_style_guide.md

 3. When ready for merging...
 a) They run build & test locally for the entire solution for every `Debug_*` configuration.
 b) On pass, they push their working branch to GitHub which triggers automated PR-creation and merger into main.
-c) This in turn should trigger a build, test & deploy run for the Release configuration of each **project** (!) marked for deployment (i.e. not solution-wide).
+c) This in turn should trigger a build, test & deploy run for the Release configuration of each **assembly** (!) marked for deployment (i.e. not solution-wide).
 d) In case of conflicts, these need to be resolved manually, followed by a renewed PR merger attempt.

 4. This means, the PRs are merged into main **before** reviews: reviews shall be conducted post-merger and a corresponding GitHub project-task is generated automatically.